 ” The charge against Weaver is Bull Shit “

-Meanwhile a child and a mother of a family that held unpopular views and in all likelyhood were in fact framed on at least some level because of those views were dead.
+Meanwhile, a child and a mother of a family that held unpopular views and in all likelihood were in fact framed on at least some level because of those views were dead.
 Killed by Agents of the Federal Government.

 Kevin Harris was also indicted for the first-degree murder of DUSM Bill Degan; the charge was dismissed on grounds of double jeopardy because he had been acquitted in the federal criminal trial on the same charge in 1993.

 Randy and Sara Weaver wrote a 1998 paperback book, The Federal Siege at Ruby Ridge, about the incident (the appendix of the book is a reprint of the 1995 Report on the U.S. Senate Ruby Ridge Hearing).

 Interestingly enough, FBI Sniper Horiuchi and several others intimately involved in the Siege at Ruby Ridge were involved in yet another instance of the Federal Government “making an example of people”, the made for TV assault on the Branch Davidian Compound in Waco Texas, under even more suspicious circumstances than those at Ruby Ridge.
 But that’s for another article.

 Remember these cases and others whenever people insist that the Government is only looking out for our own good and safety and would only hurt people under the most righteous of circumstances and only when all other options have been exhausted.

 More articles, commentary and information by D. Roberts available at That Every Man Be Armed.com